 Does Cedar Mulch Change Color?

-Cedar is naturally red, and fresh cedar mulch will have the same color.
+Cedar is naturally red in color, and fresh cedar mulch will have the same color.
 However, cedar and other wood chips are sometimes dyed or painted to give them brighter or more striking colors, such as:

 - Bright red